-I’ve been tending bar since 1996 and writing about it since 2004.
+Hi there!
+My name is Jeffrey Morgenthaler and I’ve been tending bar since 1996 and writing about it since 2004.
 I started tending bar while getting my degree in Interior Architecture, and slowly I came to the conclusion that bartending was what I really loved, and that I might as well drop everything and focus on being a professional bartender.
-Over the years I have strived, both behind the bar and with this website, to elevate the experience of having a drink from something mundane to something more culinary.
+Over the years I have strived, both behind the bar and through this website, to elevate the experience of having a drink from something mundane to something more culinary.

-If you’d like to read my official bio, well here it is:
+If you’d like to read my official bio, here it is:

-Jeffrey Morgenthaler is an award-winning bartender (Tales of the Cocktail’s American Bartender of the Year, 2016), working since 1996 in everything from neighborhood taverns and college nightclubs to fine restaurants and upscale lounges.
-He currently manages the six-time James Beard Award-nominated bar program at Clyde Common, and the celebrated Pepe Le Moko; both are located in Portland, Oregon.
+Jeffrey Morgenthaler is an award-winning bartender and author from Portland, Oregon.
+He has worked behind the bar full-time since 1996 everywhere from neighborhood taverns and college nightclubs, to fine restaurants and upscale cocktail bars.
+Most recently he managed the seven-time James Beard Award-nominated bar program at Clyde Common, and the highly celebrated Pepe Le Moko.

-Jeffrey has been writing about bartending and mixology for several years at his website, jeffreymorgenthaler.com.
-He is a regular columnist at Playboy.com, and contributes regularly to a myriad of other publications, including Imbibe and Punch.
+Jeffrey has been writing about his experience with bartending and cocktails for several years at his website, jeffreymorgenthaler.com.
+He has been a regular columnist for Playboy Magazine, and contributes to a myriad of other publications, including Imbibe, Fine Cooking, and Punch.
 He is the best-selling author of the world’s first book devoted entirely to cocktail technique, “The Bar Book: Elements of Cocktail Technique”